dmccan/yada-wiki/readme.txt

 * Can I nest shortcodes or include multiple TOC Category shortcodes on the same page?

 You can include regular wiki link shortcodes in your TOC.
 You can also add multiple TOC Category shortcodes to a regular wiki page.
 Adding TOC shortcodes to the TOC page, or adding TOC Category shortcodes to the TOC page does not work.

+* Why don't I see all of the categories when I output an index of categories?

+Empty categories, with no wiki pages or child categories assigned, are excluded.
+Also, the index of a category or all categories only goes down to one level of child categories.

+* Why is there the option to sort the category index by slug?

+Some people may have categories that are people's names, such as book authors.
+The alternate ability to sort by slug gives some flexibility for custom sorting if, for example, you use the author's last name for the slug.

 * How can I display the custom tags and categories?